 Moreover, the arrangement can be a win for freelancers as well as the companies that use them.
 Gig workers have the flexibility to work on their own terms and their own schedules.
 Setting their own rates, contractors have no ceiling (other than their own bandwidth) to the amount of work contractors can take on or limit to the money they can earn.
 Many freelancers work for several companies at once.

 The benefits of the gig economy are driving the growth of this model.
-A recent study estimated 57 million workers are freelancing in America.
-With the current labor force at 155 million workers, freelancers equal 36 percent of those in traditional jobs.
+Statista estimate that 57.3 million workers are freelancing in the U.S. With the current civilian labor force in the U.S. totaling 167.1 million people, freelancers equal 34 percent of those in traditional jobs.

 While reaping major benefits from hiring temporary workers, businesses fight their own battles while managing a pipeline of freelancers.
 Software developers can help by providing solutions that help manage expectations and deliverables when businesses contract with a gig worker.

 HR and Gig Workers: Gig workers aren’t employees, but they still need to file paperwork such as W-9s, nondisclosure agreements (NDAs), and contracts.
 They also must keep records for their own tax purposes.
 Paper-based processes are time-consuming, error-prone, and less than efficient.
 Enabling businesses to send digital packets to freelancers and manage documents electronically will save everyone time.